 (2).
-Cereal Box Puzzle: for this one, fill an empty cereal box with treats and tape it shut so your dog has to get creatively destructive to get the prizes.
+Cereal Box Puzzle: For this one, fill an empty cereal box with treats and tape it shut so your dog has to get creatively destructive to get the prizes.

 (3).
-Treasure Hunt Game: hide a few Kong-stuffed toys throughout the house for more scent work and mental enrichment.
+Treasure Hunt Game: Hide a few Kong-stuffed toys throughout the house for more scent work and mental enrichment.
 Start with obvious, easy-to-find places then increase the challenge by hiding them behind couches and chairs.
 Use command cues like “find it!” – show your dog the treat toy first, put it on the floor, and say “find it”!
 Once he eats it up, say “good boy”.
 After the first few times of reinforcing this cue word, then hide them (when he’s not looking at you) and tell your dog to “find it”.
 Always reward with “good boy” after a successful hunt.

 (4).
 Plastic Bowl Hunt Game: Don’t have a Kong?
 Place a treat under a plastic bowl.
 See how long it takes for your dog to turn the bowl over to get the treat beneath.
 Any small plastic bowl will work, such as an empty cottage cheese or medium-sized yogurt container.
 Show your dog what you are hiding under the bowl so they understand what they are about to hunt for.

 (5).
-Muffin Tin Game: using a regular muffin tray, hide treats in the bottom of each muffin “hole” then place tennis balls on top of each.
+Muffin Tin Game: Using a regular muffin tray, hide treats in the bottom of each muffin “hole” then place tennis balls on top of each.
 Your dog has to move the balls out of the way to find the treat.
 To vary the game once mastered, only put treats in some of the holes, yet cover all of them with the balls.
 See how long it takes to figure out that not every hole has a treasure inside (shouldn’t be long at all as his nose knows)!

 (6).
-Bubble Chase: using the same bottle of bubble solution and small, plastic “blower” that we played with as kids, the same can be done for both dog and cat entertainment.
+Bubble Chase: Using the same bottle of bubble solution and small, plastic “blower” that we played with as kids, the same can be done for both dog and cat entertainment.
 Make sure they only chase the bubbles and don’t try to eat them!
 Be sure to aim high in the air to avoid ingestion while encouraging an active game of “chase the bubbles”.

 (7).
-T-Shirt or Sock-Wrapped Water Bottle: this is the easiest to make!
+T-Shirt or Sock-Wrapped Water Bottle: This is the easiest to make!
 Tie an old t-shirt or sock over an empty water bottle.
-The crinkly sound of the bottle sounds just like a squeaker which we all know dogs love to attack!
+The crinkly sound of the bottle sounds just like a squeaker which we all know dogs love to attack.

 (10).
-Hula Hoop Jumps: just a simple Hula Hoop that you hold while you encourage your dog to jump through the hoop.
+Hula Hoop Jumps: Just a simple Hula Hoop that you hold while you encourage your dog to jump through the hoop.
 Raise it a notch as he masters this skill.
 Then wrap around your own waist and see how long you can keep it spinning!

-God bless all of you.
+Make every day special!
 Stay safe, healthy and happy.